srsgores/LighthouseLabs/W1D2/README.md

 ## How to approach a problem

+- defined the problem (thought about SCOPE)
+- break the problem into smaller problems
+- conquered each problem and tested along the way
+- it's ok if it isn't perfect, we can refactor!

 ## Live coding

+- create a README
+- you all contribute to the solution

 ### What you should do while I write code

+- participated
+- listened
+- DID NOT code along beside me

 ### Demo with process.argv

 ### Why are you coding this?

+-

 ### Halp it's broken

+- stay calm
+- errors are your friend
+- 15 minute rule
+- don't say IT'S NOT WERKING

 ### How to search, aka how to word a problem

+- real language questions
+- it's nice to add the language you're using, the environment, etc.
+- StackOverflow is your best friend
+- Documentation is also your best friend (you have lot's of best friends)
+  - MDN
+  - Node

 ## Git workflow